5argon/E7Unity/src/E7Unity/Assets/E7Unity/Documentation~/components/button-animator-ui.md

 A genuine click therefore raises `onUp` *and* `onClick`.
 Backing out raises only `onUp`.

-All three are `UnityEvent`s, so they can be wired in the inspector like any button.
+All three are `UnityEvent`s, so they can be wired in the inspector like any button. `onDown` and `onUp` come from `SelectableAnimatorUi` and are shared with every widget in the family; `onClick` is the button's own.

-## Animation

-`ButtonEx` derives from `Selectable`, but it does not use the built-in transition system — `transition` is forced to `None`.
-Instead it drives an `Animator` through five explicit triggers:

-`Normal`, `Down`, `Up`, `Click`, `Disabled`

-The point of the split is that a click and a mere release can look different, which the `Normal`/`Pressed` pair of a stock button cannot express.
-Only one trigger is ever pending: setting any of them resets the other four, so a rapid press-release cannot leave two animations fighting.

-The animator is required on the same game object.
-Triggers are only set when the animator's playable graph is valid, so a button with no controller assigned simply animates nothing rather than throwing.

-### Creating the controller
+## Creating the controller

 Right-click the component header and choose **Create Animator**.
 You will be asked where to save, and the generated controller comes with:

 - A state and clip per trigger, on the base layer, wired with any-state transitions.
-- A separate **Click Effect Layer** so a click flourish can play over the base state.
+- A **Click Effect Layer** so a click flourish can play over the base state.
+- A **Focus Layer** holding the keyboard cursor steady under whatever the base layer is doing.
-- A separate **Idle Layer** with a looping idle clip.
+- An **Idle Layer** with a looping idle clip.

 The clips are empty — it is a starting skeleton, not a finished look.

-> [!NOTE]
-> The "selected" state is not supported, and neither is keyboard or gamepad navigation.
-This is a button for fingers.
+## Mouse and keyboard together

+The keyboard cursor is `Focused`, not `Selected`, because a mouse press takes the event system's selection too and a cursor drawn on `Selected` would appear under every click.
+A light hover reads `Highlighted` together with `PointerMode`; the bolder cursor lives on the Focus Layer.
+Only one is ever live, so the player never sees two cursors at once.

+[Animator UI](animator-ui.md) explains the whole arrangement, including `UiInputMode`.

 ## Known gap